-We can help you find the life insurance which works best for you if you have had a heart attack, heart murmur, heart palpitations or other cardiovascular complications.
+This article will help you find the life insurance that works best for you if you’ve had a heart attack, heart palpitations, or other cardiovascular complications.

 According to the Centers for Disease Control and Prevention, cardiovascular disease is the primary cause of death for Americans.

-Because life insurance underwriters look at statistics when it comes to providing coverage for people with high risk medical conditions, knowing 25% of deaths in the U.S. are caused by heart disease can make you feel hopeless when you’re seeking life insurance.
+Because life insurance underwriters look at statistics when it comes to providing coverage for people with high-risk medical conditions, knowing 25% of deaths in the U.S. are caused by heart disease can leave life insurance seekers feeling hopeless.

 Coronary heart disease is caused by damage to the blood vessels which supply the heart with blood.
 Plaque buildup and arterial wall damage can be symptoms of coronary heart disease.